 From what I can determine, you are correct in saying that many tests used with blind children are outdated or lead to inaccurate findings.

-On NFB-LINK, the National Federation of the Blind provides mentoring relationships for individuals who need resources and guidance on blindness issues.
+The NFB also provides mentoring relationships for individuals who are blind and need resources and guidance on blindness issues.

 We encourage you to contact your state affiliate for information and resources that are specific to your local area.
 You can also contact us at our national headquarters using the contact information listed on this page.